8 Typically Polish Traits

 Poland is sometimes called a young democracy, but ironically Polish democracy in fact dates back to the 14th century, when the first state-wide Polish parliamentary gatherings occurred.
 Poles struggled for freedom and self-determination throughout the 20th century, and as a result democratic values are considered especially precious.

 We never admit defeat

-The Polish Walk To Freedom In 13 Iconic Photos
+Poland's Walk To Freedom in 13 Iconic Photos

 Some might consider calling Poles 'indomitable' surprising, since Poland was once partitioned for over a century.
 Nevertheless Poles were perceived as such, for instance, by the great Argentinian writer Jorge Luis Borges.
 There are a number of good reasons to share his view.
 Whenever Poland fell to foreign powers, Poles would rebel over and over again.
 Admittedly, most of our uprisings turned out to be crushing defeats, but that didn’t break our spirit ‒ we would simply prepare for the next rebellion.
 In the end, here we are, free and prosperous.

 Poland was the first nation to stand up to Nazi Germany when Hitler invaded in 1939.
 Shortly after this attack, Poland was also invaded by the Soviet Union and for some time battled against the two great powers at once, showing tremendous courage.
 During World War II, the penalty for lending assistance to Jews was death.
 Nevertheless Poles are the most numerous national group among the Righteous Among the Nations, people decorated by Israel’s Yad Vashem Institute for rescuing Jews from the Holocaust.